SpaceNetChallenge/BuildingDetectors_Round2/1-XD_XD/README.md

 Please provide the exact steps required to build and deploy the code:

-[The instruction is described in a separate document:] (https://github.com/SpaceNetChallenge/BuildingDetectors_Round2/blob/dlindenbaum-patch-1/1-XD_XD/20170613_docs_dockerized_solution.html)
+[The instruction is described in a separate document] (https://github.com/SpaceNetChallenge/BuildingDetectors_Round2/blob/dlindenbaum-patch-1/1-XD_XD/20170613_docs_dockerized_solution.html)

 1. **8.**** Final Verification**